dpat/debserve/README.md

 # debserve
 Debian-based repository creation and hosting via Aptly and Apache

+***OVERVIEW***

+Container which builds, hosts, and optionally signs a public repository from a directory of .deb packages and updates this repository when changes are made to the .deb directory

 ***Dockerhub:***
 https://hub.docker.com/r/davidpatawaran/debserve/

 ***USAGE***

-clone repo into a directory, cd into the directory, and run the commands below, which will build a docker container from source and then run the container, creating a repository consisting of all packages in the ~/test-debs directory and hosted at localhost:4000
+The command below will run the container, creating a repository consisting of all packages in the ~/test-debs directory and hosted at localhost:4000 (note: the internal container script points at the /debs directory, so the -v flag syntax should be $HOSTDIR:/debs)

-- sudo docker build -t debserve

-- sudo docker run -p 4000:80 -v ~/test-debs:/debs davidpatawaran/debserve
+- docker run -p 4000:80 -v ~/test-debs:/debs davidpatawaran/debserve

-optionally run with the additional flags shown below, which will sign the repo with gpg key matching the ID 1234EXAMPLE with passphrase "pass", which should be found in the host directory ~/.gnupg
+optionally run with the additional flags shown below, which will sign the repo with gpg key matching the ID 1234EXAMPLE with passphrase "pass", which should be found in the host directory ~/.gnupg (note: -v flag syntax should be $HOSTGPGDIR:/.gnupg)

-- sudo docker run -e GPG_ID=1234EXAMPLE -e GPG_PASS=pass -p 4000:80 -v ~/test-debs:/debs -v ~/.gnupg:/.gnupg davidpatawaran/debserve
+- docker run -e GPG_ID=1234EXAMPLE -e GPG_PASS=pass -p 4000:80 -v ~/test-debs:/debs -v ~/.gnupg:/.gnupg davidpatawaran/debserve

 In order to give the repo a custom name, distribution, and/or component, pass the docker run command -e flags with the desired variable values.
 The command below will create a repo named "example", holding the distribution "stable" and component "contrib" without these flags the repo defaults to name:debserve distribtion:testing component:main

-- sudo docker run -e REPO_NAME=example -e DISTRIBUTION=stable -e COMPONENT=contrib -p 4000:80 -v ~/test-debs:/debs davidpatawaran/debserve
+- docker run -e REPO_NAME=example -e DISTRIBUTION=stable -e COMPONENT=contrib -p 4000:80 -v ~/test-debs:/debs davidpatawaran/debserve

 run with --name $NAME to name the container, and --restart always to have the container restart whenever it exits

 to consume packages, add 'deb http://$HOSTIP:$PORT/ $DISTRIBUTION $COMPONENT' to /etc/apt/sources.list and apt-get update

-***docker run flags***
+***Docker run flags***

 - The -d flag (detached) runs the container in the background and prints the container's ID